TravelPost: Partnership

+Acquisition

 SideStep acquired TravelPost in October 2006.
 The founder continued to operate the site for 15 months while at SideStep.
 He has since founded DealBase.com.

 Kayak.com later acquired SideStep in December 2007 and took over the operations of the site.

 In March 2009, Kayak.com relaunched TravelPost as a hotel information site, with hotel reviews and rates for hotels aggregated from several travel sites.
 This was regarded as an entry to a niche dominated by another hotel-reviews site, TripAdvisor.

 In Spring 2010, KAYAK.com sold TravelPost to one of its board members Greg Slyngstad.
 The two companies continue to work very closely together.